Cameron County employees test positive for COVID-19 - NewsBreak

 Cameron County employees test positive for COVID-19

-HARLINGEN, Texas (ValleyCentral) — On Aug.
-5, the Office of Cameron County Judge Eddie Treviño Jr., has been notified that 14 employees tested positive for COVID-19.
+CAMERON COUNTY, Texas (ValleyCentral) — On Aug.
+12, the Office of Cameron County Judge Eddie Treviño Jr. was notified that 7 employees have tested positive for COVID-19.

-Employees from the Cameron County Adult Probation office, County Court at Law 4, the District Clerk’s Office, Juvenile Probation Department, Parks & Recreation, Public Health, and Tax Assessor-Collector’s Office have tested positive to COVID-19.North Alamo Water Supply, Stage 3 water conservation
+Employees from the International Bridge System, Department of Elections, Juvenile Probation Department, Public Health and Public Works Precinct 2 have tested positive to COVID-19.147 COVID-19 cases in Cameron County

-“Cameron County remains categorized as high under the Community Level Index,” said Judge Eddie Treviño Jr.
+This notice comes one week after Judge Eddie Trevino Jr announced an additional 14 Cameron County employees testing positive for COVID-19.

 For the latest news, weather, sports, and streaming video, head to KVEO-TV.